greendam/TheoryCraft-Turtle/README.md

 Warlock []

-Will add new Talents/data for 1.17.2 patch when all classes is updated
+Will add new Talents/data for 1.17.2 patch when all classes are updated

 # TheoryCraft for Turtle WoW 1.16.5